Fraunhofer Institute for Wood Research

 LIGNA 2025:

-At LIGNA 2025, the Fraunhofer WKI and the Institute of Building Construction and Timber Structures from the Technische Universität Braunschweig will be presenting groundbreaking approaches for a resource-conserving and climate-friendly construction industry.
-The trade-fair presentation in Hall 11, Stand F85, will showcase activities in research and teaching revolving around the topic of building with wood and other renewable raw materials: from natural-fiber insulation materials, through timber-concrete composite systems, and on to recycling management.
+At LIGNA 2025, the Fraunhofer WKI and the Technische Universität Braunschweig will be presenting groundbreaking approaches for a resource-conserving and climate-friendly construction industry: activities in research and teaching around the topic of building with wood and other renewable raw materials: from natural-fiber insulation materials, through timber-concrete composite systems, and on to recycling management.

 LIGNA 2025:

-At LIGNA 2025, researchers from the Fraunhofer WKI will be demonstrating that bio-based flame-retardant coatings can provide durable fire protection for wooden furniture.
-A honeycomb-shaped shelf unit with the novel flame-retardant coating, as well as other exhibits, can be seen at LIGNA 2025, Hall 26, Stand B78 from the 26th to the 30th of May 2025 in Hanover.
+Researchers from the Fraunhofer WKI will be demonstrating that bio-based flame-retardant coatings can provide durable fire protection for wooden furniture.
+A honeycomb-shaped shelf unit with the novel flame-retardant coating, as well as other exhibits, can be seen at LIGNA 2025, Hall 26 from the 26th to the 30th of May 2025 in Hanover.

 Events and Fairs